Skip to main content

 Module description

 Can psychoanalysis help us to understand the most intractable dilemmas of our time?
 What part does the unconscious play in our political lives?
-Starting with those texts by Freud which engage with civilisation and culture, this module aims to examine the place and impact of psychoanalysis on our conception of the modern world.
+Starting with those texts by Freud which engage with civilisation and culture, we will examine the place and impact of psychoanalysis on our conception of the modern world.
 Freud is famous for his controversial views on sexuality but less so for his equally challenging engagement with the concerns of war, ethics and faith which were also at the heart of his work.

 You need no previous knowledge of Freud, or indeed of any of these issues and histories, to take this module.